Providing local finance for over 92 years!

 Third-party disclosure

-We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information unless we provide users with advance notice.
+We do not sell, trade, or otherwise transfer your personally identifiable information to outside parties unless we provide users with advance notice.
 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
-We may also release information when it’s release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property or safety.
+We may also release information when it’s release is appropriate to comply with the law, enforce our site policies, or protect our or others’ rights, property or safety.

 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.